staruser143/dash-app/analysis/why_shard_key.md

-Yes, when working with a sharded cluster in MongoDB, you need to define a shard key.
+When working with a sharded cluster in MongoDB, we need to define a shard key.
 The shard key is crucial as it determines how data is distributed across shards in the cluster.
 Here’s why a shard key is essential:

 ### **Why a Shard Key is Important:**
 1. **Data Distribution**: The shard key helps in distributing data evenly across the shards.
 This ensures balanced load and prevents any single shard from becoming a bottleneck.